What Is Fabry disease?

 - Ceremide Trihexosidase Deficiency

-The incidence of Fabry disease has been estimated at 1 in 55,000 male births.
-However, several literature reports suggest that Fabry Disease may be significantly under diagnosed and the prevalence of the disease may in fact be much higher, particularly of milder variants of the disease (Clarke 2007).
-Based on a Newborn Screen Study, Spada et al. (2006) estimated that the incidence of Fabry disease may be 1 in 3,100 to 4,600 individuals.
+Fabry disease occurs amongst all races and ethnicities.
+The “classical” subtype of Fabry disease, characterized by early onset, aects approximately 1:40,000 men.
+However, several literature reports suggest that Fabry disease may be significantly under diagnosed and the prevalence of the disease may in fact be much higher, particularly in the midler variants of the disease (Clarke 2007).
+Based on a Newborn Screen Study, Spada et al. (2006) estimated that the incidence of Fabry disease may be 1 in 3,100 to 4,600 individuals depending upon the demographics of the population under study.

 Fabry disease was first identified in 1898 by two dermatologists working independently, Dr William Anderson in England and Dr Johannes Fabry in Germany.
 They separately published papers in which they described patients with skin lesions, known as angiokeratomas, which are now recognised as a common sign of Fabry disease.
 The disease has a number of names, including angiokeratoma corporis diffusum, alpha-galactosidase A deficiency, and was for many years known as Anderson-Fabry disease, but is now usually referred to simply as Fabry disease.